Planning to travel to Thailand? Get these 20 things to know before traveling to Thailand so you’ll have an amazing adventure!

 If you’re unsure, check at the entrance to see if there is a pile of shoes or if the staff are wearing shoes.

-When visiting Thailand and Southeast Asia, it’s a good idea to bring simple and comfortable footwear.
+When visiting Thailand and Southeast Asia, bringing simple and comfortable footwear is a good idea.
 One of the helpful tips for Thailand is that you’ll want something you can easily take on and off as you will do it a lot.

 3. Leave Your Hands off Other’s Heads